dbcook/openrocket-database/README.md

 incomplete or no dimensions for nose cones and other part types.
 There is basically no useful mass data anywhere in their literature.

+In the latest editions of the website (last examined in Jan 2021), Quest now gives dimensions for nearly all of their body tubes in inch units.
+The Quest file here has been updated to match.

-Quest makes several Micromaxx (1/4" diameter motor) kits that can only be had as part of starter sets:
+Quest makes several ready-to-fly Micromaxx (1/4" diameter motor) rockets that can only be had as part of starter sets:

 * Space Fighter
 * Flying Saucer